MikeDigitize/lazy/README.md

 const lazy = new LazyLoad('.lazy-image');
 ```

 `LazyLoad` uses a `data-lazy-src` attribute to identify the image path to load.
 When using image elements, the image's `src` attribute should be omitted or left empty.

-Note that omitting the `src` is technically invalid HTML, but some older browsers make a HTTP request if the `src` is set to an empty string so omitting is probably the safest approach.
+Note: omitting the `src` is technically invalid HTML, but some older browsers make a HTTP request if the `src` is set to an empty string so omitting is probably the safest approach.

 ```html
 <!-- lazy load an image element -->